sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 # React

 Application boilerplates for creating React apps.
-And wow are there plenty to choose from.
+And wow are there're a lot of good ones to choose from.

 **[react-production-starter](https://github.com/jaredpalmer/react-production-starter)**
 <br>React Redux boilerplate with isomorphic rendering, async react-router routes, async redux reducers, async data fetching, and code-splitting.
 Also _includes a Dockerfile_ to get the app up and running in a flash.